-The City of Tulsa is launching its first Civic Innovation Fellowship in the Summer of 2018.
-This is a new program run by the Mayor’s Office of Performance Strategy and Innovation (OPSI).
-The fellowship will convene six innovative thinkers in the Tulsa community to deeply understand and propose solutions to longstanding or emerging civic challenges.
-The team will work on a project for six months using a blend of Human Centered Design and Lean Six Sigma approaches.
+The Civic Innovation Fellowship is a program run by the Office of Performance Strategy and Innovation (OPSI).
+The fellowship convenes innovative thinkers from Tulsa to deeply understand and propose solutions to longstanding or emerging civic challenges.
+The team works on a project for six months using a Human Centered Design approach.
+Fellows also learn the basics of city government so they can become more engaged residents.

 How much time will I need to invest?

-Participants can expect to spend 3-4 hours per week over the course of six months, or about 100 hours total.
-The fellowship will run from May through October.
-Meetings will likely occur in the early evening from 4 p.m. to 7:30 p.m. on weekdays in City Hall.
+Participants can expect to meet for 3 hours per week over the course of six months.
 We’ll find a time that works for the entire team.
 Additional time may be needed if the team needs to work independently.

 What are examples of problems the team will work on?